Both HSU Graduate Studies and the Department of Sociology have Admission Requirements.

 - Application: Apply through the Cal State Apply Application (general CSU application, for all campuses).
 Note that your application will require an Application Fee of $55.

-- Statement of Purpose: A statement on your plans and objectives must be submitted within your CSU Mentor Application.
+- Statement of Purpose: A statement on your plans and objectives must be submitted within your application on Cal State Apply.

-- Letters of Recommendation: You must have THREE (3) letters submitted online through CSU Mentor.
+- Letters of Recommendation: You must have THREE (3) letters submitted online through Cal State Apply.
 If you have questions please contact the Graduate Admissions Office 707-826-6250.

 To assure that your application can be considered, please confirm that your file is complete before deadline.
 Even if a reference tells you that her letter has been sent, it is always a good idea to check that it has been received and placed in your file.